tabby-cat-nya/vue-website/content/blog/experience-with-linux.md

 	- Solid video editor, does everything i need it to.
 However doesn't have quite as advanced effects as Premiere
 - Github Desktop -> GittyUp
 	- Weird that GitHub didn't make a native client but maybe they just think we'll use CLI? anyway GittyUp is a pretty nice alternative if you'd like a GUI like I do
+	- For purely code based projects Visual Studio Code also has a great built in version control system!
 - Minecraft Launcer -> Prism Launcher
 	- Honestly its just better, even on Windows. its got inbuilt support for managing mod packs from Curseforge, Modrinth and Technic without down loading 3 additional launchers.
 Only downside is you cant run bedrock edition